rille111/Samples.MassTransitOnAzure.RequestReply/readme.md

 	* When there are several receive endpoints sharing the same queue, DONT DO THIS!
 	* When consumer doesn't know how to handle the message for whatever reason
 * Messages are moved to the _errors queue when:
-	* Only gets moved when the retry policy has been exhausted!
+	* When the retry policy has been exhausted!
 Therefore:
 	* The Consume() Method throws an exception.
 	* The Consume() does not run to Task.RanToCompletion.
+	* When a Saga gets an Event that is not expected for the current State
 * Messages get moved to the 'deadletter' stash when
 	* Messages have been in the Queue and it expires the configured queue TTL.
 Says so in the docs.
 	* MassTransit could potentially move messages here for other reasons